Quantum droplets in dipolar quasi-one-dimensional Bose-Einstein condensates in optical lattices: Theoretical formulation

 with

 Eq.
 (14) implies that the number of atom in a QD is not changing with time while its width and center-of-mass vary with time.
 Particularly, width of the droplet moves in a effective potential given in Eq.
 (16) and center-of-mass faces an effective potential given in Eq.
-(18).
-We see that, for small value of $x_0$, the center-of-mass executes harmonic oscillation and the frequency of oscillation is given by
+(20).
+For a small value of $x_0$, the center-of-mass executes harmonic oscillation and the frequency of oscillation is given by